AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-build-metrics.md

 ## Begin building a calculated metric

 You can use the calculated metric builder to create calculated metrics.
 When created in this way, calculated metrics are available in the component list and can then be used in projects throughout your organization.
-Alternatively, you can create a quick calculated metric, as described in [Create calculated metrics for a single project](/help/analyze/analysis-workspace/components/apply-create-metrics.md#create-calculated-metrics-for-a-single-project) in [Metrics](/help/analyze/analysis-workspace/components/apply-create-metrics.md).
+Alternatively, you can quickly create a calculated metric that is available only for the project where it was created, as described in [Create calculated metrics for a single project](/help/analyze/analysis-workspace/components/apply-create-metrics.md#create-calculated-metrics-for-a-single-project) in [Metrics](/help/analyze/analysis-workspace/components/apply-create-metrics.md).

 Access the calculated metric builder to begin creating a calculated metric that is available in the component list.